 Step 3: Trim your monthly expenses

-There’s plenty you can do to cut the cost of cooling a home, from using awnings to turning up the temperature setting on your air conditioner.
-You can negotiate lower cable bills and find easy ways to save on your cellphone bill.
+For example, there is plenty you can do to cut the cost of cooling a home, from using awnings to turning up the temperature setting on your air conditioner.
+You also can cut the cable cord and find easy ways to save on your cellphone bill.

-You can also take steps now to prepare for any financial crisis by building an emergency fund:
+You can also take steps now to prepare for any financial crisis that might lie ahead.
+For example:

 - Pay down debt so you can redirect your income toward savings.

 - Refinance your debt to increase your cash flow so you can save more.